colbylane/AreYouHumanPublic/README.md

 component.set("v.verified", ayhResult);
 ```

-You can of course add your own logic as you see fit, but if you're new to Lightning just learning this will help get you up and going quickly.
+You can of course add your own logic as you see fit, but you can always copy/paste the example to get going.